gerhard/local-agent/.dagger/qwen_dev_env.md

 **Development Environment**:

-You are working inside a development workspace based on an Alpine Linux container.
+You are working inside an alpine workspace.
-Use the tools available in the environment to inspect files, install system packages, and run commands.
+Use the tools available to inspect files, install system packages, and run commands.

 **Environment Notice**: